WeiqiLiang022/p8105_hw2_WL3011/homework2.md

   Burr* from series 5, *Ian Cumming* and *Nadiya Hussain* from series 6, *Steph Blackwell* from series 10 all consistently achieved STAR BAKER during their own series.
-However, only *Nadiya Hussain* became the final WINNER in series 6 episode 10.
+However, only *Nadiya Hussain* became the final WINNER at series 6 episode 10.
 To summarize, **Nadiya Hussain** is the most predictable overall winners.

-- **Surprises:** It is surprising that **David Atherton** from series 10 was crowned STAR BAKER in episode 10, even though he did not won anyone before.
+- **Surprises:** It is surprising that **David Atherton** from series 10 was crowned WINNER in episode 10, even though he did not won anyone before.

 ### 3.5 viewers_df